By Cheryl Nagowski, senior director, Federal Markets D2 Consulting

 Key Challenges Resulting In A Push For VA Biosimilar Preferred Use

-The health system understands the cost involved in alternative means of care, such as sending a beneficiary to a specialty in a VMAC 50 miles away to see a full-time VA specialist or re-procuring a new part-time community provider.
+The health system understands the cost and burden on the veteran involved in alternative means of care, such as sending a beneficiary to a specialty in a VAMC 50 miles away to see a full-time VA specialist or re-procuring a new part-time community provider.
 As such, there are a few changes underway.
 Recent legislation, known as the VA MISSION Act, aims to expand VA community care.
 This new act will allow enrollees to go into the community for their care regardless of how far away they may live from their VA hospital.
 (A previous law required a member to live at least 40 miles away from the VA hospital in order to visit a community physician.)
 The act also lays out the same reimbursement timeline as Medicare Part D for the clinics visited by VA benefit enrollees.

 Though this act has yet to be fully implemented, it poses some benefits for the treatments that are preferred on the VA formulary.
 For instance, as more VA enrollees venture into the community for their care, it’s expected we’ll see an increase in use of the VA benefits because there is no cost-sharing for specialty drugs (and minimal co-pay depending on a veteran’s disability rating).
 In turn, the more VA enrollees being treated in the community using their VA benefits will bolster the formulary’s influence in the community setting.
 Though, in the past, specialists hired by the VA had more leeway to prescribe their preferred therapies regardless of VA formulary status, opening up the physician network more widely will provide greater access to physicians that will abide by that formulary.
 However, this transition to the VA formulary will be a steep learning curve for community physicians.
-As such, this is expected to further complicate VA formulary control, and the cost involved in adjudicating non-formulary requests from community physicians is expected to take a toll on the operational limitations of the health system.
+As such, this is expected to further complicate VA formulary control, and the cost involved in adjudicating non-formulary requests from community physicians may take a toll on the operational limitations of the health system.

 Biosimilar developers have made it clear that highly integrated systems like the VA are key targets for fast adoption of biosimilars.
 These closed systems acting as both the insurer and provider are expected to embrace biosimilars as first-line therapies and set the tone for the rest of the payer market.
+In theory, this quick adoption may represent a significant and easily accessible savings opportunity.

 At minimum, specialty physicians treating VA patients will have exposure to preferred biosimilars and potentially develop a greater level of comfort with biosimilar utilization.
-These specialty physicians are often key opinion leaders in the community setting and stand to potentially provide widespread spillover with regard to prescribing comfort.
-Commercial payers, particularly other integrated networks, will be watching and waiting, allowing the VA to take on the initial risk before implementing their own first-line use of biosimilars.
+These specialty physicians are often key opinion leaders in the community setting and stand to potentially provide widespread spillover with regard to prescribing habits.
+Commercial payers, particularly other integrated networks, will be watching and waiting, allowing the VA to take on the initial opportunity before implementing their own first-line use of biosimilars.

 About The Author: